erda-project/docs/docs/en/1.6/manual/faq/install.md

 It indicates that the request does not follow the Ingress rules configured by Erda to access the corresponding back-end service, so you need to check the ingress-controller logs for troubleshooting.

-A common reason is that the nginx-ingress-controller error `ingress does not contain a valid IngressClass` makes the Ingress rule not take effect.
+A common reason is that the nginx-ingress-controller error `ingress does not contain a valid IngressClass` makes the Ingress rule not effective.

 Get the deployed nginx-ingress-controller with the following command, which can be deployed via DaemonSet or Deployment.